-Pakistan has also been hit hard by numerous earthquakes, droughts and floods in recent years.
-Reconstruction costs in the aftermath of these natural disasters are placing additional stresses on Pakistan’s fragile economy.
+Pakistan has been hit hard by numerous earthquakes, droughts and floods over the years.
+Reconstruction costs in the aftermath of these disasters have placed additional stresses on Pakistan’s fragile economy.

 Islamic Relief in Pakistan

 Islamic Relief started working in Pakistan in 1992.
-By initiating a child welfare and protection programme, we established ourselves as a development organization and then expanded our work in Neelum Valley Health in 2001.
+By initiating a child welfare and protection programme, we established ourselves as a development organisation and then expanded our work in Neelum Valley in 2001.

-A key achievement in 1998 was the launching of the prevention of blindness project which led to the opening of an eye hospital.
-The programme is still successfully operating and benefiting the community.
+In 1998 we launched a project to prevent blindness, and this led to the opening of an eye hospital.
+This hospital and programme are still successfully operating and benefiting the community.

-During the earthquake in 2005, Islamic Relief received an award for its relief efforts by the government of Pakistan and received international acclaim for its extensive humanitarian response.
-In 2010 and 2011, Islamic Relief responded extensively to the devastating floods which hit Pakistan through extensive emergency relief and reconstruction activities.
+During the earthquake in 2005, Islamic Relief received an award for its relief efforts from the Government of Pakistan and received international acclaim for its extensive humanitarian response.
+In 2010 and 2011, Islamic Relief responded on a large scale to the devastating floods that hit Pakistan, with extensive emergency relief and reconstruction activities.
 The housing reconstruction blueprint we developed in consultation with the communities affected in 2010 became a model that was adopted by other aid agencies.